 If your upper body drops down, your shoulders are inactive and without tension.
 This mistake can lead to lower back pain.
 Imagine holding one straight line from your shoulders to your feet and don’t forget to squeeze your glutes – this is always very important.

-Through bent knees you give your butt a break and loose tension in your body.
+Through bent knees you give your glutes a break and loosen tension in the body, reducing the effectiveness of the exercise.
 Straighten your legs and pull your kneecaps up your thighs to support your hips and maintain proper form.

-But be careful when doing the plank position.
-Make always sure to maintain proper form to prevent injuries.
+Always make sure to maintain proper Plank form to prevent injuries.
 If the exercise is new to you, just start with holding it for several seconds and slowly level up your time.